qren/Team4/README.md

 How is the date being filled in?
 How would you change the timezone to Chicago (CST)?

-## Next Steps

-Try some of these tasks on your own to improve this app, and familiarize (or refresh) yourself with JavaScript and Node.js.

-* Create an alert when the user tries to Delete a listing, and ask them to verify that they want to permanently delete the item.

-* Add a new field to the form, 'Size'.
-Make the user select their size from a drop-down menu.

-* Advanced: Create an "Edit" function, so that the user doesn't have to delete a listing or open the data.txt file if they make a typo.

 ## Resources

 * [Node](https://nodejs.org/)
 * [NodeSchool](http://nodeschool.io/)
 * [npm](https://www.npmjs.com/)

-# Team4